johansciard/ionos-power-control/README.md

 ```
 bash auto-start.sh
 ```
-**Note: There are no configurations necessary on any of the servers to run the automatic start script - the only paramaeters necessary are the LANID, DCDID, and token**
+**Note: There are no configurations necessary on any of the servers to run the automatic start script - the only paramaeters necessary are the LANID, DCDID, and token.**